dirkgietelink/GildedRose-Refactoring-Kata/_Java/RefactoringExplanation.md

 * Ran the tests
 * Formalized the requirements description,in order to create a baseline for adding new unit tests.
 * Added a number of unit tests to meet all the requirements.
-* Disabled some tests as they were failing and could not be implemented yet (Sulfuras quality, and Conjured items)
+* Disabled some tests as they were failing and could not be implemented yet (Sulfuras quality, and Conjured items).
+* All remaining tests were now green, which is good starting point for refactoring.
 * Extracted constants

 ### Bugs found and fixed